Windows81/Roblox-Freedom-Distribution/README.md

                         Port number to connect this program to the web server.
   --user_code, -u [USER_CODE]
   --quiet, -q           Suppresses console output.
-  --keep_cache          Skips deleting cached content specific to the host you
+  --clear_cache         Deletes cached content specific to the host you are
-                        are connecting to.
+                        connecting to.
 Searches in the
                         %LocalAppData%\Temp\Roblox\http directory.
   --skip_download       Disables auto-download of RFD binaries from the
                         internet.